donnytian/AspNet.Identity.MongoDb/README.md

 # AspNet.Identity.MongoDb
-A MongoDb provider for ASP.NET Identity built on .Net Standard
+A MongoDb provider for ASP.NET Core Identity built on .Net Standard